How to Save Like the Wealthy

 SDLIC: An Ideal Storage Tool for Your Emergency and Opportunity Funds

-Once you’ve reached your comfort level for Emergency/Opportunity money in a savings account, you can start putting the rest of your savings into SDLIC(s).
+Once you’ve reached your comfort level for your Emergency/Opportunity fund in a savings account, you could save the rest in SDLIC(s).

 Specially Designed Life Insurance Contracts (SDLICs) are a safe, liquid tool that you can use in your personal economy to minimize opportunity cost.
 Your money can continue to grow at rates much higher than bank savings.
 It’s one of the most efficient places we’ve seen to store cash.